syntevo/docs/src/SmartGit/Manual/Installation/Installation-and-Files.md

 >
 >

+#### Tip

+>
+> On Windows, if you encounter file system access issues during an installation update, it might be related to Windows itself or the Attack Surface Reduction (ASR) feature in Windows Security.
+In such cases, you can try excluding the `SmartGit` and `SmartGit.new` directories from this feature.
+For example, if SmartGit is installed at `C:\Program Files\SmartGit`, execute the following command in an elevated PowerShell (Administrator mode):
+> ```
+> Add-MpPreference -AttackSurfaceReductionOnlyExclusions "C:\Program Files\SmartGit"
+> Add-MpPreference -AttackSurfaceReductionOnlyExclusions "C:\Program Files\SmartGit.new"
+> ```

 ## JRE Search Order (Windows)

 On Windows, the `smartgit.exe` launcher will search for a suitable Java Runtime Environment on your computer in the following order (from top to bottom):